project-slippi/slippi-ssbm-c/README.md

-# slippi-ssbm-c
+# Slippi SSBM C
-m-ex based C code for Slippi
+## Project Slippi
+This repository is part of the Project Slippi ecosystem.
+For more information about all of the Project Slippi projects, visit https://github.com/project-slippi/project-slippi.

-# Setup
+## Setup
 Initialize the m-ex submodule in your local project
 ```
 git submodule init
 git submodule update
 ```
-# Requirements
+## Requirements
 [devkitPro tools for Gamecube / Wii](https://devkitpro.org/wiki/Getting_Started)

-# Build Instructions
+## Build Instructions
-## Windows
+### Windows
+1. In order to build this project you will need to [download](https://github.com/devkitPro/installer/releases) the `devkitPro` tools for Gamecube / Wii.
-Before running the build command you need to create an output directory for m-ex .dat files
+2. Before running the build command you need to create an output directory for m-ex .dat files
 ```
 mkdir build
 ```